-Mrs. S. A. Lawson, the mothe, of the young lady who was marted on the stage at the Opera House here last week during an engagement of the week during an engagement of the Lillian Mason company has written to parties here from Denver, Colo., stat-ing that her daughter eloped from their home in that city with the groom, Al-bert G. Haddon, and that they were married without her consent.
+Mrs. S. A. Lawson, the mothe, of the young lady who was married on the stage at the Opera House here last week during an engagement of the Lillian Mason company has written to parties here from Denver, Colo., stat-ing that her daughter cloped from their home in that city with the groom, Al-bert, G. Haddon, and that they were married without her consent.
 She states she is a widow and her daughter was her main support and she is heart-broken over the affair.